AustinWise/GuidToBase64Benchmarks/README.md

 [article about converting GUIDs into a base64-like string][OriginalBlogPost].
 Later [Mark Rendle tweeted][MarkRendleTweet] a faster version.
 My version improves throughput by:

-* Not encoding to UTF-8 and decoding from UTF-8.
+* Less copying of string bytes by directly writing the output in the characters of the string using `string.Create`.
+This is the most interesting part of my improved version, in my opinion.
 * Directly encoding to the modified base64 format instead of fixing up the base64 string afterwards.
-* Less copying of string bytes by directly writing the output in the characters of the string using `string.Create`.
+* Not encoding to UTF-8 and decoding from UTF-8.

 The `Base64EncodedGuidStringCreate` method in the table below is my version. `CreateNullString` is measures how long `new string('\0', 22)` takes, which represents the upper bound on performance